 The generated output now looks different.
 It now contains a comparison value displayed at every level.
 You can see it clearly in this live version.

-Making such a comparison with two datasets might take significant effort otherwise.
+Making such a comparison between two datasets might take significant effort otherwise.

 The blink moment: Now, you can specify the dataset name and a target variable in the CLI.
 Here’s the demo and the output (live version).